wangfra27/HIL-Computer-Simulation-of-Intelligent-Cybersecurity/Progress Reports/Siddhant/ProgressReport4.md

 ## Problems:
-My laptop is not powerful enough to run more elaborate environments
+* My laptop is not powerful enough to run more elaborate environments
+* Had trouble installing Retro and getting it to work

 ## Ongoing:
+* Working on getting different types of algorithms to work with AirSim.

 ## Next Step:
+* Work on installing Retro successfully.